julianofoleiss/SOYPR/README.md

 # SOYPR - Soybean Seed Defect Classification Database

+This dataset contains images of 1610 soybean seeds collected from three regions in Paraná, Brazil.
+Each seed has three images obtained with random rotations, resulting in 4830 images.
+Seeds are grouped into seven classes: Intact, Cercospora, Greenish, Mechanical Damage, Bug Laceration, Dirty, and Humidity Damage.

 Each fold contains images from seeds that were collected from the same region.

 The filename format is XXXX_YYYY_ZZZZ_WWWW.png, where:

-* XXXX is the defect id (0001 is intact, 0002 is cercospora, 0003 is greenish, 0004 is mechanical damage, 0005 is bug laceration, 0006 is dirty, 0007 is humidity damage)
+* XXXX is the defect id (0001 is intact, 0002 is Cercospora, 0003 is greenish, 0004 is mechanical damage, 0005 is bug laceration, 0006 is dirty, 0007 is humidity damage)

 * YYYY is the tray id